 Luteal ovarian cyst is usually less common.
 It occurs when the follicle releases its eggs and begins producing estrogen and progesterone needed for conception.
 This follicle is called the corpus luteum.

 However, functional cyst rarely causes pain and usually disappears within 2 to 3 menstrual cycles.

-Pathological cysts are grouped into two
+Pathological cysts are grouped into two major types

 – Dermoid cysts: the dermoid cysts are usually common for women below 30 years of age and are formed from the cysts that make the egg.
 However, only a surgical operation can effectively remove this type of cyst.